 If you remember from a while ago, we posted a detailed article heavily criticizing Adobe for its move to the cloud and the gloom future of Photoshop as a retail product.
-We then followed up with another post when we found out that Adobe’s systems were hacked and user accounts, credit cards and other personal information were stolen.
+We then found out that Adobe’s systems were hacked and user accounts, credit cards and other personal information were stolen.
 And we definitely were not the only ones that were highly critical of Adobe’s Creative Cloud.
 It seems like all the negative press had an adverse effect on Adobe’s financial forecast, which was to close off 2013 with a total of 1.25 million subscribers.
 Although Adobe did surpass the 1 million subscriber mark a couple of months ago, it looks like it still did not meet the projected numbers.
 Hence, it is taking yet another desperate measure to lure in more customers.

 One thing for sure, at $9.99, it is hard to complain about the price anymore.
-At $120 per year for a full version of Adobe Photoshop (which normally retails for $650), plus Lightroom (which currently sells for $150), it would take over six years to justify the full cost of retail boxed versions of software.
+At $120 per year for a full version of Adobe Photoshop (which normally retails for $650), plus Lightroom (which sells for $150), it would take over six years to justify the full cost of retail boxed versions of software.
 And that’s without adding the cost of upgrading when new versions of Lightroom come out (Photoshop is not upgrade-able, but Lightroom is).
 So this is definitely an attractive deal for someone that does not own Photoshop or Lightroom and does not want to invest $800 upfront.
 At the same time, one might argue that the $9.99 per year price is only for the first year and that the price will go up in the future.
 I wondered about that myself and asked Adobe if the price is only introductory.
 I was told that the photography bundle price will stay at $9.99 going forward, as long as you “lock in” at that rate.
 Now there is no guarantee that the price will stay at $9.99 forever, but I was told that it would not fall back to the regular price of $20 per application after the first year.
 Don’t know how much of this is true, since the information is not official.